kokoko3k/koko-aio-slang/docs.md

         By exploiting common monitors RGB subpixel order, this causes the RGB mask, to be emulated by using just 2 pixels instead of 3.
         Very useful for 1080p (or lower) displays and to keep more brightness.
+        If you have reddish tint, please double check that your monitor is running at native resolution and the operating system is not scaling the screen.
     .
 Horizontal Gap between triads:
-        In real displays rgb triads are separated by a black space.
+        In real displays, rgb triads are separated by a black space.
         You can emulate it by turning this feature on.
     .
 Affect bright colors:
-        Emulating RGB masks will lower the resulting image brightness and you just cant push input signal brightness without "burning" the signal.
+        Emulating RGB masks will lower the resulting image brightness and you cant just push input signal brightness without clipping the signal.
         By using this option, the RGB mask will be less evident on brighter colors.
-However, since this will make the image to look somehow "dull", it is advised to use the "Halo" feature instead (see later).
+        However, it is advised to use the "Halo" feature instead (see later) ft your system can handle it.
     Darklines: strength:
         How much will the horizontal darklines be visible.
     .
 Triad offset:
         When drawing "straight" horizontal darklines, you can emulate CRT aperture grille.
         But if you want slotmasks instead, you need to vertically offset them every RGB triad.
+        However, slotmask emulation can be enabled via a superior implementation if you enable scanlines (see below).
     .
 Triad height:
         Basically tells the shader how much a triad has to be high.
     Darklines: affect bright colors: